h4x0rz4330/forking-haxorz/haxorz_SRS.md

 ## **5.2 Security Requirements**

 Security will be maintained for users through the use of a hash table in which each user’s statistics will be attached to his or her account, labelled with a unique user-selected username.
 This account is protected by a password also chosen by the user.
 When microtransactions are implemented future versions of the Application, a more secure form of authentication will be utilized to protect user accounts and payment information from theft or unauthorized use.
-A privacy policy will be instated and enforced to ensure that all user information is handled responsibly.
+A Privacy Policy document will be instated and enforced to ensure that all user information is handled responsibly.
+A copy of the Privacy Policy can be found here: [Privacy Policy](https://docs.google.com/document/d/114Hyb4u6K6-x0VO9qGfpDYRWuHk8Xjjt0NNuivizjKA/edit?usp=sharing).
+A Terms and Conditions document will also be instated to ensure that users understand all legalities regarding use of the product, including security measures taken by the development team and security measures that are recommended for the user to take.
+A copy of the Terms and Conditions can be found here: [Terms and Conditions](https://docs.google.com/document/d/1hnIq2t2LyO3Ul3l_mJzWAKZX3nhvR_NkVIQ69cmcoxo/edit?usp=sharing)

 ## **5.3 Software Quality Attributes**